peer-open-source/xara-docs/source/user/manual/parameter/parameter.rst

    Each parameter must be unique in the FE domain, and all parameter tags must be numbered sequentially starting from 1.

+The format of the *<specific object arguments>* is different for each considered element/section/material.

 Examples
 ---------